mqnfred/hips/README.md

 our secrets from being public.
 If you store your secrets alongside your code, that responsibility then befalls your code provider (github for example.)

-Ultimately, consider the following two characteristics:
+Ultimately, consider the following three characteristics:

  - Your profile (low-profile target, high-profile?)
  - Your threat-model (who do you accept to trust?)